Miyako Hotels & Resorts

 Miyako Hotels and Resorts (都ホテルズ&リゾーツ) is a chain of hotels headquartered in Tennōji-ku, Osaka, Japan.
 It is a subsidiary of Kintetsu Group Holdings.
-As of today, it has 21 properties (opened or announced), including 19 in Japan, 2 in the United States.
+As of today, it has 21 properties (opened or announced), including 19 in Japan and two in the United States.

 History

-Miyako Hotels began life in 1890, as a tea house and Japanese-style garden in Kyoto, which was built by a wealthy merchant named Nihei Nishimura.
-Nishimura then opened the first Miyako Hotel ten years later in 1900.
+Miyako Hotels began as a tea house and Japanese-style garden in Kyoto in 1890.
+Built by Nihei Nishimura, a wealthy merchant, the first Miyako Hotel was opened ten years later in 1900.

-In July 1998, Kintetsu Hotel Systems was established as a hotel management company.
+In July 1998, Kintetsu Hotel Systems was established as the hotel's management company.

-In March 2000, a merger with the Kintetsu Hotel Systems resulted in Miyako Hotels taking over the management of the 1890-vintage hotel in Kyoto, which was rebranded as "The Westin Miyako Kyoto".
+In March 2000, a merger with the Kintetsu Hotel Systems resulted in Miyako Hotels taking over the management of the 1890-vintage hotel in Kyoto, which was then rebranded as "The Westin Miyako Kyoto".

 In April 2007, Starwood acquired the operating rights of the hotels in Osaka and Tokyo.

-In March 2014, Miyako Hotels opened Osaka Marriot Miyako hotel in partnership with Marriott Hotels & Resorts.
+In March 2014, Miyako Hotels opened Osaka Marriot Miyako Hotel in partnership with Marriott Hotels & Resorts.

 On April 1, 2015, Kintetsu Corporation, the parent company of Miyako Hotels, was restructured into a holding company, splitting its railway, real estate, logistics and retail, and recreation service divisions.
-Miyako Hotels also changed the legal name to Kintetsu Miyako Hotels Co., Ltd. on the same day.
+Miyako Hotels also changed its legal name to Kintetsu Miyako Hotels Co., Ltd. on the same day.

 Brands

 In August 2018, the company announced its new brands and logos.
-These brands divided into three categories, Miyako Hotels, Miyako City (Hotels) and Miyako Resorts which will take place on April 1, 2019.
+These brands divided into three categories, Miyako Hotels, Miyako City (Hotels) and Miyako Resorts which took place on April 1, 2019.